danielmacuare/img-conv/docs/usage.md

 ### Quality Settings

+- AVIF at 63% quality provides excellent compression with high visual quality (new default - AVIF quality scale differs from WEBP)
 - WEBP at 80% quality provides good balance of size and quality
 - For archival purposes, consider PNG for lossless compression
 - JPEG is good for photographs where some quality loss is acceptable